internetarchive/iari/README.md

 in a [Wikibase.cloud](https://wikibase.cloud/) instance.
 We call the resulting database Wikipedia Citations Database (WCD).

-The framework has been developed by [James Hare](https://www.wikidata.org/wiki/Q23041486) (version 1.0.0 a proof of concept import tool based on WikidataIntegrator) and [Dennis Priskorn](https://www.wikidata.org/wiki/Q111016131) (version 2.0.0+ a scalable ETL-framework with an API and capability of reading EventStreams) as part of the
+The framework has been developed by [James Hare](https://www.wikidata.org/wiki/Q23041486) (version 1.0.0 a proof of concept import tool based on WikidataIntegrator) and [Dennis Priskorn](https://www.wikidata.org/wiki/Q111016131) (version 2.0.0+ a scalable ETL-framework with an API and capability of reading EventStreams and version 3.0.0+ with graph generation from Wikipedia dumps and an article_statistic API) as part of the
 [Turn All References Blue project](https://www.wikidata.org/wiki/Q115136754) which is led by Mark Graham, head of The
 [Wayback Machine](https://www.wikidata.org/wiki/Q648266) department of the [Internet Archive](https://www.wikidata.org/wiki/Q461).